You are invited to Have Your Say on how we manage offshore treatment providers and our offshore treatment assurance schemes.

 |

-Treatment certification
+Treatment infographic

 Treatment certificates for sea container treatments must meet the department’s minimum requirements, as set out in the relevant BICON cases and the relevant treatment methodology.
 Treatment certificate templates for each treatment are available via the following links: